-This is another simple but vital measurement when measuring trampoline.
+This is another simple but vital measurement when measuring a trampoline.
 To measure the correct size of the springs, you’ll need to get one of the current springs.
 Next, measure the length of the spring from one end to the other.
 Importantly, count the number of the existing springs, including the ones that may have snapped, to ensure that you replace them with the manufacturer’s recommended number of springs.

 Trampoline enclosure nets are not universal.
 You need to understand the basics to ensure that you don’t end up with the wrong safety net.
 Obviously, the first thing that you want to consider when buying a replacement enclosure net for your enclosed trampoline is the shape of your trampoline.
 There are nets for all trampoline shapes.

 Again, these posts come in various types; straight poles, arch poles, and ring on top.

-i) If your trampoline has straight poles, you simply count the number of net support poles on your trampoline.
+- If your trampoline has straight poles, you simply count the number of net support poles on your trampoline.
 The next biggest consideration is whether you need a net that attaches inside or outside the jumping mat.

-ii) If your trampoline has arch poles, start by counting the number of arches on your trampoline.
+- If your trampoline has arch poles, start by counting the number of arches on your trampoline.
 Next, determine the type of net that you want- a sleeve-style net or strap type of net?

-iii) If yours is a ring-on-top enclosure system, simply start by counting the number of poles and determine whether it attaches inside or outside the mat.
+- If yours is a ring-on-top enclosure system, simply start by counting the number of poles and determine whether it attaches inside or outside the mat.

 Measurement accuracy can be the difference between a perfect fit and a misfit.
 Here are some pro tips to ensure you nail it every time: